 - Innovative Approaches for Optimizing Protection System Design, Maintenance, and Replacement Strategies

-- Enhanced Utilization of Modern Digital Relay Capabilities for Smart Grid Applications
+- Enhanced Utilization of Modern Digital Relay Capabilities for Station Automation and Smart Grid Applications

 - Technologies and Techniques for Improved Integration of Distributed Generators and Microgrids